Hillsborough County Armed Robbery

-In Hillsborough County, law enforcement officials and prosecutors consider the armed robbery of someone to be a very serious crime.
-Under New Hampshire state law, you can be charged with armed robbery if you have used any kind of physical force or even if you just threated physical force while committing a theft.
+Law enforcement officials and prosecutors in Hillsborough County consider the armed robbery of someone to be a very serious crime.
+Under state law, you can be charged with armed robbery if you have used any kind of physical force or even if you just threated physical force while committing a theft.

-State statute RSA 636:1 says you can be charged with robbery if you committed a theft crime and during the act of committing that crime you either used physical force on someone or threatened them, intentionally causing them fear.
+Under state statute RSA 636:1 you can be charged with robbery if you committed a theft crime and during the act of committing that crime you either used physical force on someone or threatened them, intentionally causing them fear.
 If you threatened them with a weapon, you can be charged with armed robbery.

 The circumstances surrounding your case will determine whether you are charged with a Class A felony, which is the most harsh of the charges, or a lesser offense.
-But they are all serious crimes that can impact your life and that of your family for years to come.
+In Hillsborough County, the judicial system doesn’t take this lightly.
+This is a crime that can impact your life and that of your family for years to come.

 If you are convicted of a Class A felony, the judge can sentence you up to 15 years in prison.
 If it’s proven that you used a deadly weapon, the sentence can be extended to up to 20 years behind bars.
 This will be the charge if you were armed, or if you presented yourself in a way that the victim thought you were armed, or if you inflicted serious injury and/or death on another person.